Why You Can't Switch Off (And How to Finally Empty Your Head)

 Your mind keeps moving.
 Through tomorrow's list.
 Through the conversation you had this morning and the one you need to have next week.
 Through the thing you forgot and the thing you are worried you will forget.
 Through all of it, relentlessly, even as your body is desperate to stop.

 This is not anxiety.
-This is not insomnia.
+This is not a sleep disorder.
 This is what happens when a mind has been carrying too much for too long with nowhere to put it down.

 Why the Mind Cannot Simply Stop